FLchs/vite-plugin-zod-decoupling/README.md

 Why ?
 It was mainly made to prevent leaking database schemas and dependencies when reusing schema generated from [drizzle-zod](https://orm.drizzle.team/docs/zod) in the front end.

+> **Warning:** This plugin is a highly experimental proof of concept.
+Do not use in profuction, in fact do not use at all.

 ## Installation

 To install the plugin, use your favorite package manager: